-LOS ANGELES (CNS) - The average price of a gallon of self-serve regular gasoline in Los Angeles County dropped four-tenths of a cent today for the third consecutive day.
+LOS ANGELES (CNS) - The average price of a gallon of self-serve regular gasoline in Los Angeles County dropped today for the 20th consecutive day, decreasing seven-tenths of a cent to $3.895, its lowest amount since Sept.
+25.

 Photo: Getty Images